sigstore/cosign/doc/cosign_verify.md

 ### Options

 ```
+      --allow-http-registry                                                                      whether to allow using HTTP protocol while connecting to registries.
+Don't use this for anything but testing
-      --allow-insecure-registry                                                                  whether to allow insecure connections to registries.
+      --allow-insecure-registry                                                                  whether to allow insecure connections to registries (e.g., with expired or self-signed TLS certificates).
 Don't use this for anything but testing
   -a, --annotations strings                                                                      extra key=value pairs to sign
       --attachment string                                                                        related image attachment to verify (sbom), default none
       --attachment-tag-prefix [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]   optional custom prefix to use for attached image tags.
 Attachment images are tagged as: [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]